 Planning promotes positive change.
-It is ongoing and includes strategic and annual planning through a process, a series of critical decisions that shape future directions.
+It is an ongoing process that includes strategic and annual planning through a process, a series of critical decisions that shape future directions.
 In all of our work, we are guided by our promise to dedicate all college resources to the achievement of our ultimate goal: student learning, student development, and student success.

-Listed under each of the Strategic Priorities are the college’s continuous improvement objectives for 2012-13.
+Listed under each of the Strategic Priorities are the college’s continuous improvement objectives for 2013-14.
 Note that while all objectives are listed, some require special funding.
-Since the college budget had not been approved at the time of this publication, the listing here of these objectives does not indicate funding approval.
+Since the college budget had not been approved at the time of this printing, the listing here of these objectives does not indicate funding approval.